williamjiang26/williamjiang26/README.md

 </div>

 <p align="center">
      Hi!
 I'm William.
 I am based in NYC.
 I'm a software engineer who enjoys building and designing products with intuitive, easy to use, user experiences.
-Being able to turn a user's workflow challenges into a seamless experience is what I enjoy about product engineering.
-Also, learning about challenges by working closely with the user and gaining context to make product decisions.
-I started by solving problems of my own in retail, check those projects out below!
-Currently learning systems design and software architecture.

   <div id="badges" align="center">
     <a>